7 foods that help with focus

 Fatty fish like salmon, herring and sardines are some of the best dietary sources of omega 3 fats.
 Because your brain is primarily composed of these exact types of fats, eating more of them is foundational for brain function and nervous system health, including memory, focus and concentration.

-If you follow a plant-based diet, or you don’t enjoy eating fish, try algae oil (found in high-performance brain boosters like the Heights Smart Supplement).
+If you follow a plant-based diet, or you don’t enjoy eating fish, try algae oil.
 It’s rich in the specific forms of omega 3s (EPA and DHA) that your brain needs to concentrate.

 2. Nuts and seeds